27m/nftlistmaker/README.md

 ## How to use:

-First, you will need to install the requests module.
+First, you will need to install the requests and colorama modules.

 Open a terminal and run ``pip install -r requirements.txt``